Josh Fleming (baseball): Pittsburgh Pirates

 On February 14, 2024, Fleming signed a one-year contract with the Pittsburgh Pirates.
 In 17 games for Pittsburgh, he compiled a 5.68 ERA with 13 strikeouts across 19 innings pitched.
 On May 14, Fleming was designated for assignment by the Pirates.
 He cleared waivers and was sent outright to the Triple–A Indianapolis Indians on May 18.
 On June 14, the Pirates selected Fleming's contract, adding him back to the active roster.
 He was designated for assignment again on July 26.
 Fleming elected free agency on July 28.

 Seattle Mariners

 On August 6, 2024, Fleming signed a minor league contract with the Seattle Mariners organization.
-In 19 appearances for the Triple–A Tacoma Rainiers, he logged a 2–2 record and 4.50 ERA with 13 strikeouts across 16 innings pitched.
+In 19 appearances for the Triple-A Tacoma Rainiers, he logged a 2–2 record and 4.50 ERA with 13 strikeouts across 16 innings pitched.
 Fleming elected free agency following the season on November 4.

-On December 19, 2024, Fleming re–signed with the Mariners on a minor league contract that included an invitation to spring training.
+On December 19, 2024, Fleming re-signed with the Mariners on a minor league contract that included an invitation to spring training.
 He was released by Seattle on June 15, 2025, but re-signed with the organization on a new minor league contract the following day.
+Fleming made 47 appearances (three starts) for Tacoma, with a 5–5 record and 4.91 ERA with 44 strikeouts and one save across 84 1/3 innings pitched.
 He elected free agency on November 6.

+Toronto Blue Jays

+On February 7, 2026, Fleming signed a minor league contract with the Toronto Blue Jays.
+He was assigned to the Triple-A Buffalo Bisons to begin the regular season.
+On April 6, the Blue Jays selected Fleming's contract, adding him to their active roster.
+He appeared in relief that night against the Los Angeles Dodgers, but allowed four runs on six hits with one strikeout over three innings of work.
+The following day, Fleming was designated for assignment by Toronto.
+He cleared waivers and elected free agency on April 9.
+On April 12, Fleming re-signed with the Blue Jays organization on a minor league contract.
+He made 13 appearances (12 starts) for Buffalo, compiling a 3–5 record and 3.08 ERA with 51 strikeouts across 64 1/3 innings pitched.
+Fleming was released by the Blue Jays organization on July 4.

+Chicago Cubs

+On July 8, 2026, Fleming signed a minor league contract with the Chicago Cubs.
+He made five appearances (including two starts) for the Triple–A Iowa Cubs, compiling a 1–1 record and 3.44 ERA with 13 strikeouts across 18 1/3 innings pitched.
+Fleming was released by the Cubs organization on August 17.

+St. Louis Cardinals

+On August 19, 2026, Fleming signed a minor league contract with the St. Louis Cardinals.

 Personal life

-Fleming and his wife, Katie, met at Webster University (where she played volleyball) and were married in St. Louis in November 2020.
+Fleming and his wife met at Webster University, where she played volleyball.
+They were married in St. Louis in November 2020.